 Our practice provides traditional medical and surgical care for our patients, and we also implement non-traditional methods when it is in the best interest of our patients.
 You pet’s care will be the product of a joint decision between you and our veterinarians.

 We emphasize preventative medicine through regular physical examinations, proper nutrition, appropriate immunizations, parasite control, and dental care.
-We primarily treat dogs and cats but some of our doctors see rodents, rabbits, and other nontraditional pets.
+We primarily treat dogs and cats but some of our doctors occasionally see rabbits and rodents.

 Complete physical exams are recommended once or twice a year.
 Since our patients can’t talk, this is an opportunity to detect problems early.
 It also allows us to review patient history, and make sure preventative care is up to date.